eagronin/weather-classification-spark-prepare/README.md

     imputeDF = imputeDF.na.fill(meanValue, [x])
 ```

-This code produces the following output of the mean values for each feature:
+The above code produces the following output of the mean values for each feature:

 ```
 number 545.00